 - Click Save.

-In the Summary tab, all Fields and Filters are displayed which are added in the Dataset.
+In the Summary tab, all the added fields and filters are displayed which are added in the Dataset.

-Merge two or more datasets together to create an output dataset.
-For more information on Merge, refer to the Preparation of Connector Jobs in the Additional Resources section at the end of this article.
+For more information on how to transform an object, refer to the Jobs List Page article in the Additional Resources at the end of this article.

 When the final output dataset is ready, add a destination to the output dataset.
 This enables data sync from the source to the target Gainsight object.
-For more information on Add Destination, refer to the Preparation of Connector Jobs in the Additional Resource section at the end of this article.
+For more information on how to add destination, refer to the Jobs List Page article in the Additional Resources at the end of this article.

-In Direct Mapping, you must map fields from the output dataset to the target object in the field mappings.
+You must map fields from the output dataset to the target object in the field mappings.
 Data sync happens from the source fields of the external system to the target fields of Gainsight, based on the configured field mappings.
-For more information on Direct Mapping, refer to the Preparation of Connector Jobs in the Additional Resources section at the end of this article.
+For more information on Direct Mapping, refer to the Jobs List Page in the Additional Resources section at the end of this article.

 Configure Job or Job Chain

-Note: If you create a Job Chain by adding multiple Jobs in a sequence and add a schedule to the Job Chain, the schedule of the individual jobs is not honored.
+When you create a Job Chain by adding multiple Jobs in a sequence, then add a schedule to the Job Chain, the schedule of the individual jobs is not honored.

 View the Execution and Update activities of all the data jobs in the Activity page.
 You can download the logs of the job execution from this page to help troubleshooting the configuration issues.
 For more information, refer to the Activity Page in the Additional Resources section at the end of this article.